jarib047/biraj.github.io/_publications/2008-sense-aware.md

 ---
-title: "Sense Aware Syntactic Representations"
+title: "Interpreting Pre-trained Word Embeddings using Parts of Speech Metarepresentations"
 collection: publications
 permalink: /research/#
-excerpt: 'This research focuses on building dynamic metarepresentations of word vectors.
-This research is an extension of the work - Syntactic Representations Enable Interpretable Hierarchical Vectors.
-This work aims to resolve the previous limitation of Polysemy by generating metarepresentations which can better capture the parts of speech dimensions as given by the context of the word.'
+excerpt: 'This graduate thesis encompasses the creation of Parts of Speech Metarepresentations via projection, which acts as a steering vector for the pre-trained word embeddings.
+As these metarepresentations are very small compared to the original word embeddings, interpreting them in terms of parts of speech becomes easier.
+It was also statistically verified that the addition of these metarepresentations to the original word embeddings was able to improve their performance on various downstream tasks.'
-date: 2023-11-01
+date:
-venue: 'in preparation'
+venue: Graduate thesis
 paperurl:
 citation:
 ---